jeremyBanks/youtube/playlists.md

 ## [Dimension 20: Escape from the Bloodkeep (Episodes and Extras)](https://www.youtube.com/playlist?list=PLObfuAmZm9pCkRpIn_Z8BgV4h06DSgvOQ)

-> ${hours}-hour playlist of all episodes, talkbacks, trailers, and animations from Escape from the Bloodkeep, a Dimension 20 campaign.
+> 16-hour playlist of all episodes, talkbacks, trailers, and animations from Escape from the Bloodkeep, a Dimension 20 campaign.
 >
-> ${d20blurb}
+> Dimension 20 is an Actual Play TTRPG series from CollegeHumor/Dropout, featuring original campaigns of Dungeons and Dragons and other tabletop role-playing systems.

 - [Escape from the Bloodkeep Trailer](https://www.youtube.com/watch?v=Ih6ZdHE2kvo&list=PLObfuAmZm9pCkRpIn_Z8BgV4h06DSgvOQ)
 - [1.
 Welcome to the Dark Side](https://www.youtube.com/watch?v=GiEQO77PV9Q&list=PLObfuAmZm9pCkRpIn_Z8BgV4h06DSgvOQ)